googlefonts/variable-components-in-ufo/README.md

 ### Glyph-level Design Space

-A glyph-level design space can be defined in a dictionary value for the `com.black-foundry.glyph-designspace` key in the `glyph.lib` of the default glyph.
+A glyph-level design space can be defined in a dictionary value for the `com.black-foundry.glyph-designspace` key in the `glyph.lib` in the default source for the glyph.

 The dictionary must have two keys: `axes` and `sources`.